The easiest way to know if you are an INFJ is to do the Myers-Briggs Type Indicator (MBTI) or any other similar

 2. INFJs and INTJs different communication styles (Fe vs Te).

 One sure way to tell whether you are an INFJ or INTJ is to notice your communication style.
-Both INFJs and INTJs might have the same insights to things, but the way they share it is different.
+Both INFJs and INTJs might have the same insights on things, but the way they share it is different.

 INTJs are blunt, whereas INFJs are approachable.

 INTJs is direct, candid and blunt in their communication.
 If their friends want to do something that INTJs think it’s stupid, they will tell their friends so and let them know what’s the better way to do it upfront.
 They don’t beat around the bush.

 But for INFJs, we tend to “sugarcoat” the truth.
 We will listen to our friends’ suggestions, understand their perception first, agree with them, and then suggest a better way to do it.
 Seldom, you will see INFJs force their insights on others or demand others to believe what they say.
 That’s why we appear more approachable.

-Neither of them is the right way to communicate to others.
+Neither of them is the right way to communicate with others.
 For some people, you have to be direct with them so that they can hear the truth.
 But for some people, you can get the message across better if you use the soft approach.

 INFJ vs ENFJ

 This is an interesting combination.
 Both INFJs and ENFJs have the same top four functions but in a different order.
 These two personality types also have the same dominant and auxiliary functions but in reverse order.

 Even though people might get easily confused between an INFJ and ENFJ, we can be quite different.
 Our dominant function is what we identified with the most and the two types have a very different dominant function.

 1. INFJs make decisions and take actions slower than ENFJs (different dominant function, Ni vs Fe).